pyca/cryptography/docs/hazmat/backends/interfaces.rst

         :param int key_size: The bit length of the prime modulus to generate.

-        :return: A new instance of a
+        :return: A new instance of
-            :class:`~cryptography.hazmat.primitives.asymmetric.dh.DHParameters`
-            provider.
+            :class:`~cryptography.hazmat.primitives.asymmetric.dh.DHParameters`.

         :raises ValueError: If ``key_size`` is not at least 512.

     .. method:: generate_dh_private_key(parameters)

-        :param parameters: A
+        :param parameters: An instance of
-            :class:`~cryptography.hazmat.primitives.asymmetric.dh.DHParameters`
-            provider.
+            :class:`~cryptography.hazmat.primitives.asymmetric.dh.DHParameters`.

-        :return: A new instance of a
+        :return: A new instance of
-            :class:`~cryptography.hazmat.primitives.asymmetric.dh.DHPrivateKey`
-            provider.
+            :class:`~cryptography.hazmat.primitives.asymmetric.dh.DHPrivateKey`.

     .. method:: generate_dh_private_key_and_parameters(self, key_size)

         :param int key_size: The bit length of the prime modulus to generate.

-        :return: A new instance of a
+        :return: A new instance of
-            :class:`~cryptography.hazmat.primitives.asymmetric.dh.DHPrivateKey`
-            provider.
+            :class:`~cryptography.hazmat.primitives.asymmetric.dh.DHPrivateKey`.

         :raises ValueError: If ``key_size`` is not at least 512.